 5 Centimeters Per Second aka Byousoku 5 Centimeter.

-This is one of his saddest works to be honest (no one dies) but doesn’t expect a happy ending, well in real life there are none so this film is the stark portrayal of that.
+This is one of his saddest works to be honest (no one dies) but do not expect a happy ending, well in real life there are none so this film is the stark portrayal of that.
 2 childhood friends are separated.
 Before separation, they meet and decide to keep in touch through mail.
 As years pass by, they continue down their own paths, their distance slowly grows wider and their contact with one another fades.
 This distance between people is growing larger and larger every second, or more precisely, 5 centimeters per second.

 Children Who Chase Lost Voices aka Hoshi Wo Ou Kodomo.